Zubax/kocherga/README.md

 The UAVCAN protocol support requires the following libraries:

-* [Libcanard](http://uavcan.org/Implementations/Libcanard) - lightweight UAVCAN stack in C.
+* [Libcanard](http://uavcan.org/Implementations/Libcanard) - a lightweight UAVCAN stack implementation in C99.
-* [Senoval](https://github.com/Zubax/senoval) - utility library for deeply embedded systems.
+* [Senoval](https://github.com/Zubax/senoval) - an utility library for deeply embedded systems.

 The bootloader states are mapped onto UAVCAN node states as follows: